Foster Theater

 Building in Portland, Oregon, U.S.

-The Day Theater is a historic building on Foster Road southeast Portland, Oregon's Creston-Kenilworth neighborhood.
+The Foster Theater, formerly known as the Day Theater, is a historic building on Foster Road southeast Portland, Oregon's Creston-Kenilworth neighborhood.
 The 7,400 square foot building was completed in 1915.

+As of 2025, it has been reopened under new ownership, paying respect to its storied past with an art deco interior and bright neon sign.
+It is now currently co-owned with the Classical Ballet Academy and regularly host their performances while also exploring a wide range of other shows and events.